BCHS third calendar features 1950s photographs

-The Butler County Historical Society's third calendar focuses on events around the area during the 1950s, using photos from The Banner-Press archives.
+The Butler County Historical Society's third calendar focuses on events around the area during the 1950s, using photos from the archives of Telegram sister publication, The Banner-Press.

 They are available for purchase at various locations around Butler County, including convenience, hardware and grocery stores.
 Butler County Historical Society (BCHS) Chairman Steve Barlean said people who make a $15 donation will receive a calendar.